r-cai/CatsAndSoup/README.md

 Ingredients not added when station timer is up.

 5/31
-pause button now suspends timers. clicking on soup removes soup and adds gold. ingredients are still not being added to the soup
+pause button now suspends timers. clicking on soup removes soup and adds gold. ingredients are still not being added to the soup. shop adds stations to map. commit history deleted because of pull/push issue.
+I recloned the repo in order to resolve.
+PRIORITY
+work on getting ingredient into soup